Ising Model Observables and Non-Backtracking Walks: Proofs

-\begin{remark} By approximating $\Z^{2}$ by a finite square and applying the above formula the Onsager solution to the Ising model can be recovered.
+\begin{remark} By approximating $\Z^{2}$ by finite subsets and applying the above formula the Onsager solution to the Ising model can be recovered.
 See~\cite{Sherman1960} for details. \end{remark}

 As remarked in the introduction, the fact that Theorem~\ref{thm:Ising-Z-Surfaces} applies to non-planar graphs allows for the derivation of formulas for spin correlations.
-To see this, let $\ab{\sigma_{a}\sigma_{b}}_{H}$ denote the expectation of the spins at $a$ and $b$ in the Ising model on the graph $H$.
-Letting $G_{ab}$ be the graph with vertex set $V(G)$ and edge set $E(G)\cup\{ab\}$, a calculation using the definition of the Ising model shows
+Let $\ab{\sigma_{a}\sigma_{b}}_{H}$ denote the expectation of the product of the spins at $a$ and $b$ in the Ising model on the graph $H$.
+Define $G_{ab}$ to be the graph with vertex set $V(G)$ and edge set $E(G)\cup\{ab\}$.
+A calculation using the definition of the Ising model shows

 Using Equation~\eqref{eq:Fundamental-Correlation-Identity} along with Theorem~\ref{thm:Ising-Z-Surfaces} gives a formula for spin correlations, but the weight on walks is the weight inherited from a surface on which the graph $G_{ab}$ embeds.
-The expressions for correlations can be simplified using some corollaries of Theorem~\ref{thm:General-Intersection-Theorem}; some additional notation will be needed.
+The expressions for correlations can be simplified using some corollaries of Theorem~\ref{thm:General-Intersection-Theorem}.
+Some additional notation will be needed.

 Fix $a,b\in V(G)$.
-Fix $a^{\prime},b^{\prime}\in V(G^{\star})$, dual vertices such that the faces corresponding to $a^{\prime}$ and $b^{\prime}$ contain $a$ and $b$.
-Let $\surface^{\prime}_{a,b}$ denote the surface that results from removing small disks touching $a^{\prime}$ and $b^{\prime}$, and attaching a cylinder to the boundaries of the removed disks.
+Fix dual vertices $a^{\star},b^{\star}\in V(G^{\star})$ such that the faces corresponding to $a^{\star}$ and $b^{\star}$ contain $a$ and $b$.
+Let $\surface^{\prime}_{a,b}$ denote the surface that results from removing small disks touching $a^{\star}$ and $b^{\star}$, and attaching a cylinder to the boundaries of the removed disks.
 On $\surface^{\prime}_{a,b}$, let $e^{g+1}_{1},e^{g+1}_{2}$ be closed curves such that the basis of $H_{1}(\surface,\Z_{2})$ along with these additional curves forms a basis of $H_{1}(\surface^{\prime}_{a,b},\Z_{2})$, with $e^{g+1}_{1}$ entirely contained in the added cylinder.
 Let $\eta_{1}$ denote the portion of $e^{g+1}_{2}$ in $\surface$, and $\eta_{2}$ the portion in $\surface^{\prime}_{a,b}\setminus\surface$.
 Choose $e^{g+1}_{2}$ such that $\eta_{1}$ is contained in the dual graph $G^{\star}$ outside a small neighbourhood of $a^{\star}$ and $b^{\star}$, and such that the edge $ab$ does not intersect $\eta_{2}$.
 See Figure~\ref{fig:Handle-Surface}.
 Recall that $\gamma\eta$ denotes the concatenation of the curves $\gamma$ and $\eta$.